Arisamiga/Linkedin-RSS/README.md

 **I suggest for your ln_access_token you use a Github Secret.
 (Whats a Github Secret check here https://docs.github.com/en/actions/security-guides/encrypted-secrets)**

-Be aware that if the post has been posted before the action will fail as it cannot post a duplicate post.

 Thanks to https://github.com/gfiocco/linkedin-node-api as the LinkedIn Docs are wierd..